 Lawn furniture gets rusty, dirty and downright dingy when left out to face the elements of winter.
 Store these items in a garage, shed or other storage area.
 Make sure your children’s toys, bikes, cars and other playthings are properly stored too.
 Anything that’s too big or heavy to be moved, such as tables and barbecue grills, should be covered with appropriate weatherproof gear.

 Many people place pumpkins on the lawn, and then leave them to rot because it can add nutrients to the soil.
-But the seeds remain too, so pumpkins should be discarded, unless you want an unexpected pumpkin patch.
-Similarly, any decorative cabbages should be removed or you’ll be faced with an awful stench by early spring.
+But the seeds remain too, so discard pumpkins unless you want a surprise pumpkin patch.
+Similarly, remove any decorative cabbages or you’ll face an awful stench by early spring.
 Any dead or diseased plants also need to be cleared out, along with any mulch that is old, moldy or could have been infected by the disease hitting the plant in its bed.

 Homeowners often think they’re doing this to keep the ground warm from the freezing temperatures.
 But that’s not actually the case.
 The mulch protects all the activity still going on underground, even after the topsoil has frozen over.
 It helps keep a more constant temperature and allows for the right environment for the worker bees of winter to do their thing.
 This will help those bulbs you planted in October thrive by spring.
 You can also add compost and a layer of evergreen boughs or hay as mulch, according to the National Gardening Association.
 This aids in growth when the ground starts warming up again.

-8. Take the gas out of your lawn mower’s tank.
+Take the Gas out of your Lawn Mower’s Tank

 The oil can remain in your lawn mower.
 But leaving gas in the tank can damage the engine.
 It’s important to protect the sanctity of the lawn mower, which will come in quite handy come March.
 So, take heed and make sure you prepare in advance.